 - Helps to break down barriers between different sections of society

-Whether your organisation is from the local public, private, voluntary or community sectors: find out more about employee volunteering by contacting one of our Volunteer Centres.
+Whether your organisation is from the local public, private, voluntary or community sectors: find out more about employee volunteering by contacting us.